samminhch/nvim/README.md

 > those directories.

-Before you go ahead and clone this configuration onto your machine, it's *recommended* for you to first backup your own NeoVim configuration.
+Before you go ahead and clone this configuration onto your machine, it's *recommended* for you to first back up your own NeoVim configuration.
 Below are a list of directories to back up:

 **Linux**